 Is the Chinese Anti-Corruption Campaign Authentic?
 Evidence from Corporate Investigations

-This paper examines whether the massive Chinese anti-corruption campaign is ensnaring corrupt firms, contains a political component, and is reducing corporate corruption.
+This paper examines whether the massive Chinese anti-corruption campaign ensnares corrupt firms, contains a political component, and reduces corporate corruption.
 Consistent with the campaign’s stated objectives, Chinese firms with characteristics commonly associated with measures of poor governance, self-dealing, and inefficiencies are more likely to have executives investigated.
-However, affiliations with prominent investigated political leaders increase investigation likelihood and executives with connections to top current central leadership are less likely to be investigated, possibly indicating political favoritism.
-Over time, except for reported entertainment expenditures, there has been little overall decreases in measures of potential corporate corruption.
+However, affiliations with prominent investigated political leaders increase investigation likelihood while university affiliations with current central leadership decrease investigation likelihood, possibly indicating political favoritism.
+Except for reported entertainment expenditures and CEO pay, there has been little evidence of a substantial overall decrease in measures of potential corporate corruption.

 Keywords: Anti-Corruption Campaign, China, Corrupt Managers, Corrutpion Measures, Corporate Culture